Guma-stanley/poster/README.md

 # poster
-A poster designed used html and CSS
+A poster designed using html and CSS